hasura/docs-community-tracker/README.md

 ## Development

+We ask that you don't use the "production" spreadsheet for development and testing.
+Instead, create a new Google Sheet and then share it with `service-account@docs-community.iam.gserviceaccount.com` giving it `Editor` access.

+You can then determine the spreadsheet's `id` by taking everything after `.../d/` and before `/edit...` in the sheet's URL.

+Use this value in your `.env` file instead of the one provided in the vault.

-Follow the steps above but swap the `start` script with watch mode via nodemon
+Follow the steps above but swap the `start` script with watch mode via nodemon:

 ```sh
 npm run dev